VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

    *Snippet of code for updating positions of units in squad wedge.
 X-position is different compared to the previous formations since the leader is not taking part in forming formation's pattern.
 Z-position has 3 different variants so there are 3 sub-formations based on squad wedge*

 Squad wedge made me experiment a little with variables and in the end I came up with 3 modifications of this formation: default (the leader stays at the base of the wedge, left and right sides of wedge form 90 degrees angle), protective (the wedge has the same parameters as default but the leader is kept inside the wedge) and wide (the leader is back at the base of wedge but the left and right sides now form an obtuse angle).
-As all the other formations, units in squad wedge are capable of chaging unit positions scale and formation's orientation.
+As all the other formations, units in squad wedge are capable of changing unit positions scale and formation's orientation.

 ![UnitySquad5](https://user-images.githubusercontent.com/76696557/103302858-e6f3e400-4a04-11eb-8eec-9c9e9cf2d0bf.gif)